 Iowa BMP Mapping Project

-This project has been funded by the Iowa Department of Natural Resources, Iowa Department of Agriculture and Land Stewardship, Iowa Nutrient Research Center at ISU, National Laboratory for Agriculture and the Environment and Iowa Nutrient Research and Education Council.
+This project has been funded by the Iowa Department of Natural Resources, Iowa Department of Agriculture and Land Stewardship, Iowa Nutrient Research Center at ISU, National Laboratory for Agriculture and the Environment, the Iowa Nutrient Research and Education Council and AmericaView.

 To supplement this project, the ISU GISF has created a tool to download the BMPs by HUC12 and HUC 8 watershed as an Esri file geodatabase for the state of Iowa.
 Click here to use the tool.
 In order to download data, you will be asked for some identifying information.
 The HUC 12 datasets have a column indicating presence in 2010, which is the named year of the inventory, even though data was collected from 2007-2010.
 For the 20% evaluated for historic and current practices, see project description below, those 325 HUC 12 datasets have an additional two columns indicating presence in the 1980s and presence in 2016 as that was the first year of current imagery.

 The GIS Facility, in cooperation with the Iowa DNR, has edgematched all practice features with their neighboring HUC12s within their HUC8.
 This has also been done across HUC 8 boundaries.
 The edgematching process entailed clipping the features at the HUC12 boundary and then a staff person adjusted edge features so they line up with an adjacent watershed feature, if one exists.
 The state dataset has been completed and watersheds are ready to download.
 The edgematching process was completed during October, 2020; data was compressed and ready for download November 9, 2020.
 There is also one statewide fgdb of all six practices with a size of 138 mb.